psevestre/openid-fapi/Financial_API_WD_000.md

 ## API Overview

 ### Message Transport
-Financial API requires the use of HTTP, which a reliable synchronous stateless message protocol.
+Financial API requires the use of HTTP, which is a reliable synchronous stateless message protocol.
 REST is preferred because it decouples the message syntax from the transport concerns.
 REST supports content type negotiation, conditional fetches, and compression.

 Since confidential information is being exchanged, all interactions must be encrypted with TLS/SSL (HTTPS).
 At the time of this writing, TLS version 1.2 is the most recent version, but has very limited actual deployment, and might not be readily available in implementation toolkits.
 TLS version 1.0 is the most widely deployed version, and will give the broadest interoperability.